 If you don't have any software that lets you rip the video from the site, Web sites such as KeepVid.com or SaveVid.com will let you do it.
 Once you've loaded the software, all you have to do is paste the video's URL into a bar and click "Download."
 When you do, you'll have the option of choosing a low-quality Flash video (.flv) or a higher-quality MP4 (.mp4).
 If you choose the Flash format, you'll need to convert the downloaded video into another format that's watchable on either QuickTime or Windows Media Player.
 If you run a Web search for FLV converter, you should come up with any number of acceptable programs.
 Choose the one that works best for your operating system, and then simply use the software to open up the Flash file and convert it into any popular video format -- the most common types are AVI, MPEG and WMV.

-For more information on Internet video and related topics, keep your eye on the links on the next page.
+For more information on Internet video and related topics, keep your eye on the links below.

 - Bell, Donald.
 "New RealPlayer allows YouTube video download."
 CNET.com.
 May 31, 2007.
 (March 2, 2009) http://news.cnet.com/8301-17938_105-9724302-1.html

 - Tran, Thai.
 "YouTube goes offline."
 YouTube.com.
 Feb.
 12, 2009.
 (March 2, 2009)http://www.youtube.com/blog?entry=Mp1pWVLh3_Y

 - Wired.com.
 "Save YouTube videos to your hard drive."
 Dec.
 12, 2008.
 (March 2, 2009) http://howto.wired.com/wiki/Save_YouTube_Videos_To_Your_Hard_Drive